Sai Jinhua

-Sai Jinhua (賽金花; October 9, 1872 — December 4, 1936) was a Chinese prostitute who became the acquaintance of Alfred von Waldersee.
+Sai Jinhua (賽金花; October 9, 1872 — December 4, 1936) was a Chinese prostitute who became an acquaintance of Alfred von Waldersee, a German field marshal.
 Her real family name was Cao or Zhao.
 During her career, she used the names Fu Caiyun (傅彩雲), Sai Jinhua, and Cao Menglan (曹夢蘭).
 Her art name (hao) was Weizhao Lingfei (魏趙靈飛).
 Some people referred to her as Sai Erye (賽二爺).

-In an encyclopedia article, Wenxian Zhang wrote Sai Jinhua "was regarded by some as a cross-cultural courtesan".
+In an encyclopedia article, Wenxian Zhang wrote that Sai Jinhua "was regarded by some as a cross-cultural courtesan".
 In another, Wan Xianchu wrote: "Regardless of whether Sai Jinhua's role in China's foreign relations may have been exaggerated and despite the controversies surrounding her conduct and affairs, she lived a tough and spectacular life that has assured her a place in the modern history of China."